Chapter 6: Syntax

 In Section 6.6 we observed that complementizers allow clauses to be embedded—that is, to be complements of a verb.

-Following our principles of X-bar structure, this means that the complementizer (C) must project a CP.
+Following our principles of X-bar structure, which require that every head project a phrase of the same category, this means that the complementizer (C) must project a CP.
 Because verbs can select whether they take an embedded clause, this CP should be the complement of the verb, and should take TP as its own complement.

 Recall the sentences we looked at in Section 6.6: